DeKleineKabouter/bachelorassignment/README.md

 ExactAverageReward.nb contains the approach of computing the average reward exactly instead of estimating it.
 It is applied in the prisoner's dilemma, where the resulting transition conditions where found to be the same as in PrisonersDilemma.nb.

+simulation.py is the failed attempt to simulate the environment with a finite batch size, as mentioned in the conclusion of the article.
+I invite you to try to fix it.

 ## References
 <a id="1">[1]</a>